EpicOrange/riichi_advanced/documentation/TEST_american.md

 - Riichi Advanced will never incorrectly draw a tile when it shouldn't, or discard a tile when it shouldn't.
 - Riichi Advanced requires you to name what kind of exposure you're calling for.
 - Once you have made an exposure, Riichi Advanced will not let you edit the tiles in that exposure, even if you have not yet discarded or performed a joker exchange.
+- Death Challenges are adjudicated instantly, and an incorrect challenge results in the challenger's hand being dead.